FrankoATR/TetrisChafa/README.md

 - Now you know what the next 2 figures are.
 - Added soundtrack in the menu and during the game.
 - Fixed "up arrow + space" error.
+- Fixed problems with memory management.
+- Now the code is cleaner.

 ## Preview
 ![Preview](./img/preview1.png)